-The FHA 203(b) loan insurance program is for people who want a single-family FHA insured mortgage loan.
-FHA Loans offer a less stringent qualification process than the Conventional Loan and are typically used for first time home buyers or those buyers who need a little extra help.
+The FHA 203(b) Loan programs offer a less stringent qualification process than the Conventional Loan, have better interest rates and are typically used for first time home buyers or those buyers who need a little extra help.
 Second homes and rental/investment properties do not qualify for this type of loan.
 Condo units that are FHA approved do qualify.
 Contact Multiline Mortgage Services and speak to your loan professional.

 ◊ FHA loans are for single family primary residences only.
 FHA approved condos are allowed.